industrial-edge/Performance-Analytics/docs/Installation.md

 Deploy the S7 Connector configuration.

-## Configure Data Service
+## Configure Common Configurator
-Steps are created for an asset as aspects in the data service.
+Steps are created for an asset as aspects in the IIH Essentials.
 An asset represent the stations and for each asset the aspects represents the steps.

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)